On the eastern edge of the Albertine Rift Valley, Bwindi Impenetrable National Park holds half of the world’s remaining 1,062-odd mountain gorillas.

 Colourful clouds of mixed butterfly species are often seen aggregating at bush-pig mud wallows.
 Among the 345+ birds recorded, are 23 sought-after Albertine Rift endemics.
-Many of these are easily spotted in the lower-lying sector, Buhoma, where the lodges are situated and where gorilla tracking takes place.
+Many of these are easily spotted in the lower-lying sector, Buhoma, where certain lodges are situated and where some of the gorilla tracking takes place.

 Keen birders should extend their time in Bwindi to include two nights at the simple but well-tended accommodation in Ruhija, the higher-lying sector of Bwindi.
 Here, many rarer and more localised birds such as African green broadbill, can be sought.